 - Start the list on a new page, under the heading Works Cited or, if only one work is listed, Work Cited.
 (If your list includes works you read but did not take any material from, the heading should be Works Cited and Consulted). - List entries in alphabetical order by last name of author.
 If you used more than one work by the same author, list them alphabetically by title.
 After the first entry, use three dashes (---) and a period to indicate that you are repeating the name of the author (see the entries for Munro and Shakespeare in 9d).
 When no author is provided, the title determines the place of the entry in the works-cited list. - The main words of titles and sub-titles are capitalized.
-Italicize titles of works that are self-contained or published on their own (e.g. a book, a play, a collection of essays).
+Italicize titles of works that are selfcontained or published on their own (e.g. a book, a play, a collection of essays).
 Use quotation marks to indicate the title of a source that is part of a larger work (e.g. a poem, an essay, a short story).
-When a source that is normally self-contained or independent appears in a collection or anthology, the work's title remains in italics. - Abbreviate publishers' names using the following rules: - Leave out articles (The, A, An, Le) and business abbreviations (Co., Ltd., Inc.).
-However, include the full name of the publisher and use descriptive words (e.g. Books, Press, House,
+When a source that is normally self-contained or independent appears in a collection or anthology, the work's title remains in italics. - Abbreviate publishers' names using the following rules: - Leave out articles (The, A, An, Le) and business abbreviations (Co., Ltd., Inc.). - Shorten "University Press" to UP wherever the words appear in the publisher's name: Oxford UP, U of Toronto P. - With the exception of the abbreviations above, provide publishers' names as given in the source, using standard capitalization, and including punctuation and words such as Books, House, Publishers. - Periods are used after the name of the author, after the title of source, and at the end of the information for each container.
+Commas are used to separate information regarding the elements of the container(s). - If the entry is more than one typed line, indent subsequent lines half an inch (1.25 cm) or approximately five spaces.